-A good complementary resource to my mini-lectures is the (free) OpenStax College Physics book, downloadable from https://openstax.org/details/books/college-physics.
+A useful complementary resource to my mini-lectures is the (free) OpenStax College Physics electronic book, which is directly downloadable from OpenStax.
 Extra examples and practice problems can be found there.
 We will cover mainly Chapters 1-17, although the material will not be necessarily presented in the same style as the book.
 You will not need to purchase the print version.
 You will also have access to the book within your homework system.